 What does it mean to be an 'AI-native' broker?

-It means your core workflow assumes software handles the repeatable stages — continuous lead discovery, automatic outreach and follow-up, and a self-updating CRM — so your time goes only to the conversation, the judgment, and the close.
-It's not occasional chatbot use; it's how the whole operation runs.
+Your core workflow assumes software handles the repeatable stages — continuous discovery, automatic outreach and follow-up, a self-updating CRM — so your time goes only to the conversation, judgment, and close.
+It's not bolting a tool onto a manual process; it's building the process around automation.

 Why would the AI advantage compound over time?